HelOWeen/evesqltomdb/Readme.md

 came with the SDE back into the SQL database.
 - Run EVESqlToMdb to create EWA's database from there.

+---

+## Command Line Parameters
+All command line parameters are optional.
+The following command line parameters are available:

+- __/Config=&lt;XML file incl. full path&gt;__
+The application does store the most current XML file used and restores it at start up.
+You can however overwrite the configuration file to be used using this parameter.
+Makes the most sense in conjunction with the parameter /AutoStart
+- __/AutoStart__
+Upon application startup, immediately start the data transfer.

+---

 ## XML configuration
 A sample XML configuration files looks like this: